jpoly1219/devblog/content/posts/intro-to-concurrency-in-go.md

 - Using concurrency can boost your performance.

-- `main` goroutine does not wait for worker goroutines to finish by default.
+- The `main` goroutine does not wait for worker goroutines to finish by default.

 - We need a way to wait for each goroutine to finish.